ReemAlbluwi/SDAIA-T5-BootCamp/Week 5/Readme.md

-# Weekly Project 2: Analysis of Road Traffic Accidents (RTA) Dataset
+# Mini Project Week 5  : Analysis of Road Traffic Accidents (RTA) Dataset

 ## Introduction
 This project focuses on exploring and analyzing the **Road Traffic Accidents (RTA)** dataset to uncover patterns, causes, and trends related to road safety.
 By understanding accident conditions and casualty details, this project aims to improve road safety through data-driven insights.